 The surrounding woods and fields, as they change through the seasons, are an inspiration for thought and reflection.
 A dozen faculty families make their homes on-campus.
 They share meals and spend time with you outside the classroom, creating community and enriching your high school experience.

 We invite all of our students to participate fully in weekend activities offered on and off campus.
 In addition to just “hanging out,” you have the opportunity to enjoy gatherings in the dorms, movies, coffee houses, dances, poetry readings, concerts, athletic events, seasonal trips to the ocean, mountain climbs, camping, and excursions to Boston or other places of interest.

 Because we are a small school, close and warm relationships are the norm for our boarding and day students alike.

-Two dorm counselors and their families live in apartments in each of the two dorms.
+Two dorm parents and their families live in apartments in each of the two dorms.
 With dedication and commitment, they work to create a safe and healthy home-like atmosphere.
 In both the North and the South dorm, there is a common gathering space where you can hang out, play instruments, or enjoy a game of pool.
 As an underclassman, you generally share your dorm room with another student.
-As a senior, you may have your own dorm room, unless you choose otherwise.
 In your dorm room, you have a desk, a twin bed, a dresser, and a closet, and you are free to decorate your room to reflect your personality.